ozhegov-d/StrokesPlus.net_archive/Scripts/Mouse Events+Load-Unload/click/single-double-long(hold) Click/readme.md

 Now you can assign any action to a single click and to a double click (or turn them off).
 By default, a single click sends F5 and a double click sends Ctrl+W.
-You can’t make a long gesture because it’s ‘button down only.
+You can’t make a long (hold) click because it’s ‘button down only.

 > var ENABLE_SINGLE = true; &nbsp;  // single click
 var ENABLE_DOUBLE = true;  // double click